jestjs/jest/README.md

 Exhausts the **micro**-task queue (usually interfaced in node via `process.nextTick`).

 When this API is called, all pending micro-tasks that have been queued via `process.nextTick` will be executed.
 Additionally, if those micro-tasks themselves schedule new micro-tasks, those will be continually exhausted until there are no more micro-tasks remaining in the queue.

-This is often useful for synchronously executing all pending promises in the system.

 ### `jest.runAllTimers()`
 Exhausts the **macro**-task queue (i.e., all tasks queued by `setTimeout()` and `setInterval()`).